mcxross/cohesive/README.md

 The quickest way to get started is to use this [template](https://github.com/mcxross/x-cohesive) project.
 It contains all the necessary files and configurations to get you started.

+Cohesive uses _encapsulated slot APIs_, a pattern akin to Compose _slot APIs_ for its customization.
+Slots leave an empty space in the UI for the developer to fill as they wish for the specific Platform implementation.
+The template project contains a sample implementation of the _encapsulated slot APIs_ for the Ethereum Platform.

 ```kotlin
 @Cohesive(
   platform = "Ethereum",